hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ":b"

 [11:54:46](#14772236861078941dmzzd:matrix.org) <gitter_PeterWAWood>:
 Sorry, that's not relevant.
-(I shouldn't try to answer from my phone í ½í¹)
+(I shouldn't try to answer from my phone ğŸ™)

 [12:00:53](#14772240531079919PyMme:matrix.org) <gitter_dockimbel>:
 @maximvl No difference in Red, like in Rebol3, though, the Rebol2 behavior looks more useful, so we may switch back to it.